MIDS-scaling-up/v2/week11/hw/README.md

 # Homework 11 -- More fun with OpenAI Gym!

 In this homework, you will be training a Lunar Lander to land properly **using your Jetson TX2**.
+There is a video component to this file, so use a display or VNC.

 There are two python scripts used for this process.
 The first file, `lunar_lander.py`, defines the Lunar Lander for OpenAI Gym.
 It also defines the keras model.